 My new novel is now available as an E-book everywhere that digital books are sold.
 Here’s the landing page at my publisher’s site for some choice jumping off links.
-As to the audiobook version, I continue to slowly edit and correct the audio files.
+As to the spoken word version, I continue to slowly edit and correct the audio files.
 What an interesting and important process for all writers.
 I pointed that out in my last post.
-It continues to be a fascinating experience to hear someone else read my narrators’s words and instead of revising and editing, the point is to ensure that they are replicated into voice as close to how they were written as possible.
-I’m hoping you’ll see the audio version by the end of March.
+It continues to be a fascinating experience to hear someone else read my narrator’s words.
+Instead of revising and editing, the point is to ensure that they are replicated into voice as close to how they were written as possible.
+I’m hoping we’ll all see the audio version for sale by the end of March.

-I wish the bound and printed version of this novel was available, but the E-Book will have to do right now.
-I can breathe better now that something’s out there.
-For those of you who “only read on paper,” may I suggest getting started on the E-book version and then converting over when it comes out in premium hardcover?
+I wish the bound and printed version of this novel was already available, but the E-Book will have to do for now.
+I can breathe better with at least one version of this funky story out there.
+For those of you who “only read on paper,” may I suggest getting started on the E-book then converting over when it comes out in premium hardcover?
 Just a thought.
+Your support now will help immensely with internet algorithms when the printed version becomes available.

 Boomers Rock Better Than Ever

-On the rock ‘n’ roll side of things, my generation gets an A+.
+As to the rock ‘n’ roll side of things, my generation gets an A+.
 No debate.
 Sorry.
-Music with a beat is now, in fact, one of the principle art forms worldwide and by far and away the most personal and intimate sensual experience almost everyone has on a daily basis everywhere on the planet.
+Music with a beat is now, in fact, one of the principle art forms worldwide, and by far and away the most personal and intimate sensual experience almost everyone has on a daily basis everywhere on the planet.

 If you’ve learned the importance of the beat, you don’t even need to hear music in order to move in time to the Universe at large.
 One of the most touching video clips I saw on Instagram last year was three young boys, maybe 8 – 10, break dancing with joyous abandon in the middle of Gaza rubble.
 Bizarrely, the American press didn’t do a good job of covering this, but here’s an Australian outlet’s coverage of the phenomenon: This breakdance crew in Gaza is using dance to help children heal from trauma.